Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters

 \subsection{Prior Work}

-Recent years have seen a lot of research on low-resolution ADC architectures to provide power-efficient communications \cite{choi2016near, studer2016quantized,wang2017bayesian,wang2019reliable,jeon2018supervised,choi2019robust,li2017channel,jacobsson2017throughput, zhang2016mixed, choi2017resolution, orhan2015low, xu2019uplink, choi2019two}.
-To properly cope with severe nonlinearity originated from low-resolution ADC architectures, essential wireless communication functions such as channel estimation and data detection have been re-engineered for low-resolution ADC systems \cite{choi2016near, studer2016quantized,wang2017bayesian,wang2019reliable,jeon2018supervised, choi2019robust,li2017channel, jacobsson2017throughput}.
+Low-resolution ADC architectures have been the subject of extensive research in recent years to provide power-efficient communications \cite{choi2016near, studer2016quantized,wang2017bayesian,wang2019reliable,choi2019robust,jacobsson2017throughput, zhang2016mixed, choi2017resolution, orhan2015low, xu2019uplink, choi2019two}.
+In order to properly handle the severe nonlinearities in low-resolution ADCs, many studies have re-engineered essential wireless communication functions such as channel estimation and data detection \cite{choi2016near, studer2016quantized,wang2017bayesian,wang2019reliable, choi2019robust, jacobsson2017throughput}.
 Since low-resolution data converters destroy the orthogonality of subcarriers in OFDM systems, novel OFDM channel estimation and symbol detection were developed and integrated into a turbo framework, justifying its feasibility and reliability in over-the-air experiments when using low-resolution ADCs \cite{wang2017bayesian,wang2019reliable}.
 In \cite{choi2016near}, a near maximum likelihood channel estimation and symbol detection were proposed for 1-bit ADCs while showing improved estimation accuracy compared to expectation-maximum estimators.
 Maximum a-posteriori detection and channel estimation with low-resolution ADCs showed that 4-bit ADCs are sufficient to achieve near-optimal performance in massive MIMO OFDM systems \cite{studer2016quantized}.
-Without requiring explicit channel estimation, a learning-based data detector was proposed with low-resolution ADCs in \cite{jeon2018supervised}.
 To facilitate the learning of likelihood probabilities in 1-bit ADC maximum likelihood data detector, a robust learning with artificial noise was presented in \cite{choi2019robust}.
 The authors in \cite{zhang2016mixed, liang2016mixed} developed data detectors for mixed-ADC systems that assign either 1-bit or infinite-resolution depending on channel gain.
 In addition, a resolution-adaptive ADC system with a bit-allocation algorithm was proposed while outperforming the conventional fixed-precision low-resolution ADC systems in terms of both spectral and energy efficiency \cite{choi2017resolution}.
-For analytic tractability, the severe non-linearity of the low-resolution quantizer was linearized using Bussgang decomposition \cite{li2017channel, jacobsson2017throughput} and the additive quantization noise model (AQNM) \cite{orhan2015low, xu2019uplink, choi2019two, choi2020quantized}, while producing useful algorithms and insightful analytical results.
-In \cite{li2017channel}, a lower bound for the achievable rate of the 1-bit ADC massive MIMO system was derived.
+For analytic tractability, the severe non-linearity of the low-resolution quantizer was linearized using Bussgang decomposition \cite{jacobsson2017throughput} and the additive quantization noise model (AQNM) \cite{orhan2015low, xu2019uplink, choi2019two, choi2020quantized}, while producing useful algorithms and insightful analytical results.